 All nominations are welcome, but you are asked to consider the criteria for eligibility which are part of the Guidance on Nominations for Honorary Degrees (PDF - 29KB) before submitting a nomination.
 The List of Honorary Graduates since 2000 (PDF - 169KB) provides an indication of the standard of nominations.

 All valid nominations will be considered by the Nominations Committee, which will subsequently make recommendations to Senate.

 There are three meetings of Nominations Committee through the year:

-Nominations must be made on the Nomination Form (Word - 60KB) and be submitted by 22 September, 19 January and 30 March respectively in order to be considered at the next meeting.
+Nominations must be made on the Nomination Form and be submitted by 8 September 2017, 18 January 2018 and 12 April 2018 respectively in order to be considered at the next meeting.
 However, nominations may be submitted at any time and will be considered for the next available meeting.

-The Nomination Form should be sent to Chris Campbell-Kelly, Secretary to the Nominations Committee, Registrar & Secretary’s Office, by post or email.
+The Nomination Form should be sent to Neal Sidney, Secretary to the Nominations Committee, Registrar & Secretary’s Office, by post or email.